jpscaletti/moar/doc/source/0.5/thumbnail.md

 ## Source

-Source must be a relative path to a local image.
+Source must be a local image represented as an object or a dictionary with the following attributes or keys:

+path
+:   absolute path to the image, including it's name.
+    Eg: `/var/example.com/media/2012/05/05/lena.jpg`.

+url
+:   URL to the container of the images, either absolute or relative to the domain.
+    Eg: `http://lucumalabs.com/media/2012/05/05/lena.jpg`, `/media/2012/05/05/lena.jpg`.

+!!! note
+    Some python web frameworks (like Django) use image objects with both of these attributes.

 ## Geometry